milleratotago/ExtractNameVal/ReadMe.md

 CaseSensitive = true;

-[abspresent, varargin] = ExtractName('absolute',varargin,CaseSensitive);         % abspresent will be set to true if 'absolute' is in varargin
+[abspresent, varargin] = ExtractName('absolute',varargin,CaseSensitive);
+% abspresent will be set to true if foobar is called with the optional parameter:  'absolute';
+% otherwise, abspresent will be set to false.

+[factorval,  varargin] = ExtractNameVal('factor',-10,varargin,CaseSensitive);
+% factorval will be set to X if foobar is called with the optional parameter pair:  'factor',X
-[factorval,  varargin] = ExtractNameVal('factor',-10,varargin,CaseSensitive);    %  -10 is the default factorval
+% otherwise, factorval will be set to the specified default factorval of -10

-[direcval,   varargin] = ExtractNameVal('directory','',varargin,CaseSensitive);  %  the empty string '' is the default direcval
+[direcval,   varargin] = ExtractNameVal('directory','',varargin,CaseSensitive);
+% direcval will be set to X if foobar is called with the optional parameter pair:  'directory',X
+% otherwise, direcval will be set to the specified default direcval of '' (an empty string)

-[filelistval,varargin] = ExtractNameVal('filelist',{},varargin,CaseSensitive);   %  the empty cell array is the default filelistval
+[filelistval,varargin] = ExtractNameVal('filelist',{},varargin,CaseSensitive);
+% filelistval will be set to X if foobar is called with the optional parameter pair:  'filelist',X
+% otherwise, filelistval will be set to the specified default filelistval of {} (an empty cell array)

+[posfactorval,  varargin] = ExtractNameVal('posfactor',1,varargin,CaseSensitive,'x>0');
+% posfactorval will be set to X if foobar is called with the optional parameter pair:  'posfactor',X
+% otherwise, posfactorval will be set to the specified default posfactorval of 1.
+% The final value of posfactor will be checked to make sure it is greater than zero.

 % Note that parameters are removed from varargin as they are processed,
 % so you can check for unrecognized parameters at the end.